Concepts¶

 Not all agents get the same per-step cost.
 Agents are classified into three tiers based on their planar distance from their current target:

-• Reduced — mid-range agents.
+- Reduced — mid-range agents.
 Personal Space runs less frequently and with fewer neighbor samples.
-Adaptive surround slot solving and Close-Range Pressure are skipped by default.
+Approach & Press steering is recomputed on a throttled interval; cached results fill the skipped steps.

-• Cheap — distant agents.
+- Cheap — distant agents.
 Personal Space runs even less frequently with a further-reduced sample cap.
-Adaptive surround and Close-Range Pressure remain skipped.
+Approach & Press throttling is more aggressive.

 The tier boundaries are set in SwarmSettings under Importance LOD.
 You can also cap how many agents stay at Full tier (Full Quality Agent Cap), which is useful for preventing a budget spike when many agents pile onto one target.